HK police say arrests alleged HKEx cyber attacker

+* IEG Holdings announces extension of tender offer to acquire onemain holdings

-HONG KONG Hong Kong police said on Friday they had arrested a businessman who allegedly hacked into the news website of the Hong Kong Exchanges and Clearing Ltd (HKEx), the world's biggest bourse operator by market value.
+HONG KONG Aug 19 Hong Kong police said on Friday they had arrested a businessman who allegedly hacked into the news website of the Hong Kong Exchanges and Clearing Ltd (HKEx) , the world's biggest bourse operator by market value.

 "With full cooperation of the IT department of the Hong Kong exchange, police swiftly obtained the relevant computer records for analysis," a police officer told reporters.